 After having studied in Stuttgart and Heidelberg (Germany), having obtained a Ph.D. in Heidelberg, briefly working at ETH Zürich (Switzerland), and three years as a Postdoctoral Research Fellow at the University of Texas at Austin (with joint positions at both the Institute for Computational Sciences and Engineering and at the Institute for Geophysics), I am now a Professor in the Department of Mathematics at Texas A&M University.

-I consider myself a mathematician and computational scientist.
-My field of work is the numerical solution of partial differential equations by the finite element method.
+I consider myself a computational scientist.
+My field of work is developing methods and widely usable software for the numerical solution of partial differential equations by the finite element method.
 If you are interested in more about this, check out the links at the top of this page.